hnoraa/DIFF-Tool/README.md

 ## Diff Tool
 A tool for comparing file versions

-**NOTE: This is for Python 2.7 but will have a Pyhon 3 branch in the future**
+**NOTE: This is for Python 2.7 but will have a Python 3 branch in the future**

 ## Description
 Diff Tool is a tool for comparing 2 different versions of the same file.
 It produces an .html file as output